HyperviewHQ/hyperview_docs/documentation/asset-management/topics/asset-properties.rst

 Location-specific power properties
 ----------------------------------
-- **Design value** is the power budget in Watts for the location, this setting influences alarm event thresholds and power charts for the location
+- **Design Value** is the power budget in Watts for the location, this setting influences alarm event thresholds and power charts for the location.
 - **IT Energy Setting** controls how the IT Energy sensor for the location is derived, and it selects the appropriate PUE calculation for the location.
 - **Rack Total Power Setting** controls the default total power sensor calculation for child racks created under the location.
-Users can override this setting for specific racks
+Users can override this setting for specific racks.

 Rack-specific power properties
 ------------------------------
-- **Design value** is the power budget in Watts for the rack, this setting influences alarm event thresholds and power charts for the rack.
+- **Design Value** is the power budget in Watts for the rack, this setting influences alarm event thresholds and power charts for the rack.
 The default setting of this value is set by the parent location's "Rack Design" property.
-Users can override this setting for specific racks
+Users can override this setting for specific racks.
 - **Rack Total Power Setting** controls the calculation method for the Total Power sensor.
 The default method is set by the parent location.
-Users can override this setting for specific racks
+Users can override this setting for specific racks.

 ====
 SNMP
 ====
-Where applicable, some SNMP properties are read by the auto-discovery process and provided to users as extra metadata, such as configured device contact, and system Description.
+Where applicable, some SNMP properties are read by the auto-discovery process and provided to users as extra metadata, such as configured device contact, and system description.
 This data is useful when seeing if devices have been configured properly and when troubleshooting issues.